 Candidates for readmission who are not in academic good standing are subject to college review.

-Disqualified Students are highly encouraged to complete coursework at the community college if possible during their time away from the university to show successful completion of college level coursework.
+Disqualified students are highly encouraged to complete coursework at a community college if possible during their time away from the university to show successful completion of college-level coursework.

 Students can email WattsAdvising@asu.edu with additional questions.